Phạm Hồng Sơn: Background

-Son graduated from medical school as a physician, but then earned an MBA.
+Sơngraduated from medical school as a physician, but then earned an MBA.
 He later worked as a business manager for a pharmaceutical company in Hanoi.
 In 2001, he became an open advocate for democracy, posting pro-democracy articles and essays to Internet forums.

 Arrest and imprisonment

 In early 2002, he downloaded an essay from the US State Department's website titled "What is Democracy?"
 He then translated the essay into Vietnamese and forwarded it to friends.
 He also translated an essay of his own, titled "Encouraging Signs of Democracy" and originally written in French, and forwarded it to both friends and Communist Party officials.

-On March 25, police searched Son's house and interrogated him; he was arrested without a warrant two days later.
+On March 25, police searched Sơn's house and interrogated him; he was arrested without a warrant two days later.
 In June 2003, he was sentenced to thirteen years in prison for espionage following a half-day trial.
-The prosecution accused Son of contact with "political opportunists" and "reactionary forces overseas".
+The prosecution accused Sơn of contact with "political opportunists" and "reactionary forces overseas".
 According to Human Rights Watch (HRW), his wife was the only witness called, and she was only allowed to answer two yes-or-no questions.

-In August, Son's sentence was reduced to five years' imprisonment.
+In August, Sơn's sentence was reduced to five years' imprisonment.
 Foreign journalists and human rights observers were not allowed to attend either the original trial or the appeal.

 International response

-Reporters Without Borders (RSF) condemned the imprisonment of Son and fellow online activists Nguyen Khac Toan and Nguyen Vu Binh stating that the men's "only crime was to express themselves freely on the Internet".
-On 7 April 2006, the US House of Representatives passed a resolution calling for Son's release as a condition of Vietnam joining the World Trade Organization.
-The European Union also objected on Son's behalf.
+Reporters Without Borders (RSF) condemned the imprisonment of Sơn and fellow online activists Nguyen Khac Toan and Nguyen Vu Binh stating that the men's "only crime was to express themselves freely on the Internet".
+On 7 April 2006, the US House of Representatives passed a resolution calling for Sơn's release as a condition of Vietnam joining the World Trade Organization.
+The European Union also objected on Sơn's behalf.

-Amnesty International designated Son a prisoner of conscience and described Son's espionage conviction as "a travesty of justice".
+Amnesty International designated Sơn a prisoner of conscience and described Sơn's espionage conviction as "a travesty of justice".
 HRW called for his immediate release and awarded him one of its Hellman/Hammett grants, which support persecuted writers in need of financial assistance.
-More than 4000 Australians signed a petition calling for Son's release.
+More than 4000 Australians signed a petition calling for Sơn's release.

-In 2005, RSF reported that Son was showing symptoms of untreated tuberculosis in prison.
-The Committee to Protect Journalists also expressed concerns for Son's well-being, stating, "The harsh conditions of Pham Hong Son's imprisonment add to the cruel tally of human costs in Vietnam's continued repression of the media ...
+In 2005, RSF reported that Sơn was showing symptoms of untreated tuberculosis in prison.
+The Committee to Protect Journalists also expressed concerns for Sơn's well-being, stating, "The harsh conditions of Pham Hong Sơn's imprisonment add to the cruel tally of human costs in Vietnam's continued repression of the media ...
 Authorities should release him immediately and without condition and give him access to urgently needed medical attention as soon as possible."

 In 2003, Pham Hong Son, together with Nguyen Vu Binh, Le Chi Quang and Nguyen Khac Toan, were presented with Vietnam Human Rights Award by Vietnam Human Rights Network.